 The main limitation of MRI, compared to cardiac CT, is the poorer evaluation of the coronary arteries.

 In addition, cardiac MRI employs some particular imaging planes.

 Dark blood Imaging

 Dark blood imaging involves spin echo sequences.
-Its main advantage is a fast acquisition that minimizes respiratory and cardiac movement artefacts.
-It’s the main issue is a low signal/noise ratio and, therefore, a deficient spatial resolution.
+Its main advantage is a fast acquisition that minimises respiratory and cardiac movement artefacts.
+Its main issue is a low signal/noise ratio and, therefore, a deficient spatial resolution.

 These can be T1, T2, or proton density weighted sequences:

 - T1 weighted sequences achieve better anatomic definition

 - T2 and PD weighted sequences reach better tissue characterization

 The main advantage of white blood imaging is its fast acquisition.
 It can obtain movement sequences and allows studying cardiac function and movement.